How tropical are seven- and eight-particle amplitudes?: and the generalised biadjoint scalar amplitude

 Using the fact that any codimension-$1$ face is shared between precisely two clusters, we can first identify the codimension-$1$ faces on the boundary of each of the holes of the truncated cluster fan.
 Using any of the rays surrounding a given hole, we attempt to complete such a face to a simplicial cone, as is illustrated in figure \ref{fig:triangulatingCone}.
 For this, we first look at all possible such cones and then eliminate those that intersect any of the other cones or whose interior intersects a tropical hypersurface.\footnote{Note that using the tropical hypersurface equations obtained from the tropical parameterisation of the Plückers, eq.~\eqref{equ:webParam}, we may check whether any tropical hypersurface intersects the interior of a cone even though solving the equations for the hypersurfaces may not be efficiently possible.} Proceeding like this, we may obtain a valid, non-redundant though not necessarily minimal triangulation of the hole, which in turn may be used as a starting point to obtain the minimal triangulation.

-Having obtained the truncated cluster algebra of $\G{4,8}$ we can thus use this triangulation algorithm to also compute the amplitude associated to $\TPTC{4,8}$.
-In contrast to $\TPTC{3,8}$, we find only one hole in the truncated cluster fan whose boundary includes all $356$ rays.
+In contrast to $\TPTC{3,8}$, for $\TPTC{4,8}$ we find only one hole in the truncated cluster fan whose boundary includes all $356$ rays.
 Furthermore, trying to complete the faces on the boundary of the hole to valid simplicial cones inside the hole only works for some of the faces causing the algorithm to stop without having triangulated the entire hole.
 This shows that the truncated cluster algebra has not produced all rays of $F_{4,8}$ and that the hole contains further non-redundant, valid rays.
 Such a scenario is illustrated on the right hand side of figure \ref{fig:triangulatingCone}.

+We expect that a similar phenomenon will be present in all infinite cluster algebras, namely their truncations will not contain all rays of the corresponding tropical Grassmannians.
+Nevertheless, so far in our discussion we have not taken into account the rays that can obtained from limits of infinite mutation sequences, of the type we explored in section~\ref{sec:clusterSeq}.
+While these are not strictly part of the cluster algebra, starting from the latter they can be arrived at by a well-defined procedure, at least for the infinite mutation sequences associated with an affine $A_1^{(1)}$ subalgebra, as depicted in figure~\ref{fig:gr48AffineA2Cluster} for the case of $\G{4,8}$.

+It remains to be seen whether (possibly more general) infinite mutation sequences can generate all $\TPTC{k,n}$ rays from any infinite $\G{k,n}$ cluster algebra.
+Within this class, we certainly anticipate $\G{4,8}$ and $\G{3,9}$ to be of similar complexity, and below the rest.
+This is because they have finite mutation equivalence class \cite{2006math......8367F}, namely the number of their different unlabeled quiver graphs or adjacency matrices is finite, even though an infinite number of cluster variables may be assigned to them.
+Whenever all rays of the tropical Grassmannian are generated by the infinite mutation sequences, then the proposal of~\cite{Drummond:2019qjk} for the computation of (canonically ordered) generalized biadjoint scalar amplitudes will still apply, and more generally the latter will always be equal to the volume of the positive tropical Grassmannian.